MBSck/ppdmod/notes.md

 * There is a non zero element in the FFT...
 Where?
 ## Solutions
 - Try to use the FFT standalone and test if this works, if not then check the rest of the code again
+## Working-on-ATM
+[] Look through all of Fourier transform and check where the phase error comes from...
+Only in Phase?!
+[] Write tests for all that has been done
+## To-Do
+[] Finish rework of model.py and implement tests
+[] Make tests that compare fluxes to real values (e.g., Jozsef's code see flux values) [] Implement tests for comparisons between analytical and numerical models -> FFT and all [] Implement and complete the other components (except delta and ring) [] Finish the _set_uv_grid method
+[] Make function that gives stuff like 'eval_model' automatically docstrings
 ## Done
-[x] Reworking model.py, methods to implement:
+[x] Rework the plotting functionality for the fitted models [x] Reworking model.py, methods to implement:
 [x] Reworking model_components
 [x] Implemented utils and IterNamespace class